John Brack: Period and themes

 The Art of John Brack by Sasha Grishin includes a catalogue raisonné of his work to 1990.
 The catalogue for the exhibition at Heide Museum of Modern Art in 2000 includes works to 1994.

 Exhibitions and auctions

-A major retrospective exhibition of Brack's work opened at the National Portrait Gallery in Canberra on 24 August 2007, National Portrait Gallery, Old Parliament House, 24 August 2007 – 18 November 2007. the last major exhibition for the gallery before its relocation.
+A major retrospective exhibition of Brack's work was held at the National Portrait Gallery in Canberra from 24 August 2007 to 18 November 2007; it was the last major exhibition at the Old Parliament House before the gallery was relocated.
 Brack's widow, Helen Maudsley, an artist in her own right, attended the opening and commented that Brack was not concerned with the social standing of the sitter, but rather the artistic merit of their participation in the piece.

 Brack's painting The Bar sold for $3.2 million in April 2006, while in May 2007 his painting The Old Time sold for $3.36 million at auction in Sydney, a record for a painting by an Australian artist.